google/clasp/README.md

 List deployments of a script.

-#### Options

-- `--json`: Output list in json format.

 #### Examples

 - `clasp list-deployments`: List all deployments for the current project
-- `clasp list-deployments --json`: List all deployments for the current project and output in json
 - `clasp list-deployments [scriptId]`: List all deployments for a script ID
-- `clasp list-deployments [scriptId] --json`: List all deployments for a script ID and output in json

 ### Deploy